 Composting is not a new idea.
 In the natural world, composting is what happens as leaves pile up on the forest floor and begin to decay.
 Eventually, the rotting leaves are returned to the soil, where living roots can finish the recycling process by reclaiming the nutrients from the decomposed leaves.
 Composting may be at the root of agriculture as well.
-Some scientists have speculated that as early peoples dumped food wastes in piles near their camps, the wastes rotted and were terrific habitat for the seeds of any food plants that sprouted there.
+Some scientists have speculated that as early peoples dumped food wastes in piles near their camps, the wastes rotted, making terrific habitat for the growth of seeds.
 Perhaps people began to recognize that dump heaps were good places for food crops to grow, and began to put seeds there intentionally.

-Today, the use of composting to turn organic wastes into a valuable resource is expanding rapidly in the United States and in other countries, as landfill space becomes scarce and expensive, and as people become more aware of the impacts they have on the environment.
-In ten years, composting will probably be as commonplace as recycling aluminum cans is today, both in the backyard and on an industrial scale.
-Many states in the USA have stated goals or legislative mandates to drastically reduce the volume of waste being sent to landfills.
-Utilizing yard and kitchen wastes (which make up about 30% of the waste stream in the USA is a big part of the plan to minimize waste overall).
+Today, the use of composting to turn organic wastes into a valuable resource is expanding in the United States, as landfill space becomes scarce and expensive, and as people become more aware of the impacts they have on the environment.
+Many states in the USA have stated goals or legislative mandates to drastically reduce the volume of yard and food waste being sent to landfills.

 You can contribute to the ‘composting revolution’ by composting your own yard and kitchen wastes at home.
 If you have a large yard, you might prefer the ease of composting in a three-bin system out by the back fence.
 Richland County Solid Waste Management Authority promotes composting through home composting education efforts and the collection of yard wastes for large-scale composting.
 Whatever your style of composting, there’s plenty of room to get involved!

 Good Composting is a matter of the proper environmental conditions for microbial life.
-Compost is made by billions of microbes that digest yard and kitchen wastes (food scraps) you provide them.
-If the pile is cool enough, worms, insects and etc help out the microbes to assist in the breakdown.
-All of these come into play to make compost out of your yard and kitchen wastes under most conditions.
-There are three major contributors to a good compost: (for more easy tips from the Ohio EPA click here)
+Compost is made by billions of microbes that digest yard and kitchen wastes (food scraps).
+If the pile is cool enough, worms and insects help out the microbes to assist in the breakdown.

 Air: Composting microbes do not do their work well without sufficient aeration.
 Without air, your compost pile will be taken over by anaerobic microbes and, while still decomposing, tends to convert to a garbage like decomposition (smelly!) which none of your neighbors will appreciate.
-To make sure you have enough aeration for your compost, thoroughly break up or mix in any ingredients that tend to mat down (like green grass clippings or wet leaves with a spade or garden fork, then pile it back on to get back to work.
+To make sure you have enough aeration for your compost, thoroughly break up or mix in any ingredients that tend to mat down (like green grass clippings or wet leaves with a spade or garden fork).

 Food: There are two major types of “food” that your compost pile will contain – browns and greens.
 Browns are dry or dead plant matter as in straw, dry weeds, autumn leaves, wood chips or sawdust (you may want to limit larger wood chips as they take longer to break down) and are the dryer part of your pile.
-The greens – fresh plant matter, green weeds, kitchen fruit, vegetable scraps, coffee grounds, and tea bags.
-The greens provide a great source of nitrogen and is critical to the microbes.
+The greens or fresh plant matter consist of green weeds, kitchen fruit, vegetable scraps, coffee grounds, and tea bags.
+The greens provide a great source of nitrogen and is critical for microbial life.

-Other things that affect your compost is the weather – warm or cold temperatures will speed up (warm is good) or slow down (cold) your decomposition of your compost.
-In the winter in colder climates (OHIO!) your compost pile will go dormant – but will start up again in the spring.
+Weather: Warm temperatures will speed up the decomposing process while cold temperatures slow down the process.
+In the winter in colder climates like Ohio, compost piles go dormant – but start up again in the spring.